About ECHO OEM

 What is ECHO OEM?

-ECHO Occupational and Environmental Medicine (ECHO OEM) is a pilot telementoring program for primary health-care providers in Ontario.
-It aims to increase their capacity to treat and support patients with environmental exposures or conditions that affect their ability to work.
+ECHO Occupational and Environmental Medicine (ECHO OEM) is a telementoring program for primary health-care providers in Ontario.
+It aims to increase their capacity to treat and support patients with occupational or environmental exposures or conditions that affect their ability to work.

-• applies the ECHO model to primary health-care providers in Ontario who are treating patients with injuries and illnesses related to work or environmental exposures
+• applies the ECHO model to assist Ontario primary health-care providers who are treating patients with injuries and illnesses related to work or environmental exposures

-• includes a research component to determine its effectiveness in increasing the competency of health-care providers in occupational and environmental medicine
+• includes an evaluation of the program's effectiveness in increasing the competency of health-care providers in occupational and environmental medicine

 • is being developed, implemented and evaluated by a team of researchers based at the Institute for Work & Health and University of Toronto (learn more about the research team)